bobbydurrett/PythonDBAGraphs/README.md

 onewait - Shows the average time for an Oracle wait
           event and the number of events per period.

-simplesqlstat - For one query, identified by a sql_id
+simplesqlstat - Show average elapsed versus executions
-                show average elapsed versus executions.
+                for one SQL statement.

 Command line help: